mdkhau/node-basic/arrays/README.md

 Implement all your functions in file `arrays.js`.

 You are implementing a Node.js module.
-In order to enable other moduels (files) to use the module, the module must **export** the objects it gives for others to use.
+In order to enable other modules (files) to use the module, the module must **export** the objects it gives for others to use.

 ### Exports
 You can export objects (functions, variables, classes etc) by defining the export name and the object to be exported like this: